Are you: A teacher or future teacher? A parent volunteering in your child's school?

 - Concerned parents who may have children with special needs and are involved with their respective schools, even if only as a volunteer

 For those who are not certified teachers, typically graduates of the Certificate in Inclusive Education Program apply for jobs in daycares, as teacher aides, Resource Room workers and community organizations.

 To be eligible for admission, applicants must:

-have a diploma of collegial studies (DEC) AND submit a letter from an educational institution indicating applicant's employment as a teacher, non-teaching professional, or teaching assistant; or the applicant's school involvement as a parent or a community member;
+Note: Applicants who do not have a teaching certificate may submit a letter from an educational institution indicating applicant's employment as a teacher, non-teaching professional, or teaching assistant; or the applicant's school involvement as a parent or a community member.
+This is in addition to the letter of reference.